zero-net-positive/research/topics/pay-it-forward/one-pager.md

-The 'Pay It Forward' Corporation is an idea for a company structure that aims to sequester capital into an ecosystem for social good.
+The 'Pay It Forward' business is an idea for a company structure that aims to sequester capital into an ecosystem for social good.
 It builds on Muhammed Yunus's concept of a [Social Business](http://www.yunussb.com/social-business/), which has a social mission like an NGO but covers its costs like a business.
 In his model investors can recoup their original